 For the rest of us more daring folks, we can be flexible and adventurous in our approach.
 You’d be pleasantly surprised how much you can gain from other traditions if you’re open to it.
 Take a look around you, and you’ll see that many of the things that you use have foreign origins: chopsticks, yoga mats, German cars, Canadian maple syrup, Scandinavian furniture, etc.

-Not only will a regular practice of cultural immersion benefit us on a personal level, but it will foster feelings of understanding and cooperation in the global consciousness.
+Not only will a regular practice of cultural immersion benefit us on a personal level, but it will foster feelings of understanding and cooperation .
 This awareness enables us to work together and build alliances to resolve critical world issues.

 Here are four ways that learning about other cultures will enrich you as an individual:

 1. You will broaden your horizons: Learning about other cultures expands your views on everything, from music to food, to politics and religion.
 You absorb new information and perspectives from people of different backgrounds and experiences.
 Your personality develops as you begin to appreciate and respect different ways of living.
 You can take away something valuable from every single culture that you encounter, and use it in your life.
-You’ll also come to appreciate your own culture and your place in the world.
+You’ll also come to appreciate your own culture.

 2. You become more tolerant and open to differences: The Dalai Lama once said, “when ignorance is our master there is no possibility of real peace”.
 If we are to get along with each other, we have to eradicate any trace of xenophobia that may cause us to fear foreigners.
 When we make an effort to understand others, we’ll find it easier to accept their differences.
 If you’ve been told that people from certain cultures are ‘bad’, challenge your beliefs by befriending someone from that culture and listening to their stories.
 You’ll realize that your fears are unfounded and that you share more in common with them than you expected.